lyonscode/lyonscode.github.io/_posts/2024-03-30-tryhackme-tardigrade-write-up.md

 > Since we're in the giorgio account already, we might as well have a look around.

 ##### What's the most interesting file you found in giorgio's home directory?

+Something's weird in giorgio's home directory.
+When we run `ls -la` to take a look, we find a "bad" file: